Postdoctoral Fellowship in Clinical Neuropsychology

 How to Apply

-Download the application (Word).
-Applicants are asked to indicate their preference for one or both fellowship tracks on the application form.
+We are not currently recruiting for the 2020-2022 fellowship cycle.
+Please check back in the fall of 2020 regarding application information for the 2021-2023 cycle.
 We are an independent fellowship training site and do not participate in the APPCN match process.
 Please address all questions to Michael Brook, PhD, associate director of the program.